 Ward van Zoonen is associate professor Organizational Dynamics in the Digital Society at Erasmus University.
-Ward is also affiliated with the University of Jyväskylä (JYU) as post-doctoral researcher in the department of language and communication.
+Ward is also affiliated with the University of Jyväskylä (JYU) as visiting professor in the department of language and communication.
 He obtained his Ph.D. in Communication Science at the Amsterdam School of Communication Research at the University of Amsterdam.
 Prior to this Ph.D., he completed a research master in communication science (MSc), a BS in Communication Science, and Bachelor of Business Administration (BBA) in marketing.

 Broadly, his academic research focuses on the relationship between technology and organizational behavior.
 Specifically, his work explores how technological advancements shape and change the nature of work.
 This relates to how the implementation of technological innovations, including artificial intelligence, affects the nature of work and employees’ work experiences.
 Ward is interested in questions related to how workers connect, communicate and coordinate their work through different technologies and the role of organizations in that process.

 - The changing nature of work – Few people would deny that the nature of employment and work has changed over the past decades and is likely to continue to change.
 Moving further into the 21st century smart technologies, artificial intelligence, automation, robotics, and algorithms, – which we label ubiquitous-computing innovations – will increasingly crowd the workplace.
 Although, no one can predict with certainty the trajectory of these ubiquitous-computing innovations, general predictions herald sizable changes in knowledge acquisition, sharing and distributing, as well as massive ripple effects in the workplace.
 Regardless of its pacing, ubiquitous-computing innovations are changing the manner in which businesses create and capture value, how and where we work, and how and with whom or what we interact and communicate.
 Their rapid development portends potentially radical changes in the status quo, disrupting careers, identities, and work life.
 Which prompt the question, how do these technological advancements change the nature of work.